 The instrument software package will include additional datasets needed for calibrating the data, as describe in the above sections.
 The instrument pipeline maintains version control on calibration datasets, and calibration procedures.
 Some calibration files are associated with specific observations, and some are associated with a range of observations.
-The calibration files are partitioned by time (MET), and the METs are the subdirectory names under the calibration in top-level directory on the SOC the MET subdirectory (e.g. will be pipeline/level2/lei/cal/METxxxxxx/; in the PDS data sets it will be CALIB/METxxxxxx/).
+The calibration files are partitioned by time (MET), and the METs are the subdirectory names under the calibration directory the MET subdirectory top-level (e.g. the SOC in pipeline/level2/lei/cal/METxxxxxxx/; in the PDS data sets it will be CALIB/METxxxxxxx/).
 The algorithm, for choosing which partition of calibration files to use, is as follows:

-- Find the MET subdirectory name with the highest MET value less than or equal to the MET of the data to be calibrated - E.g. if the data MET is 250, and the MET subdirectory paths are cal/100/, cal/200/, cal/300/, then directory path chosen is cal/200/. - \circ $\,$ If such a directory is found, then use the calibration files in it - If no MET subdirectory is found, look for the cal/default/ path - \circ $\,$ If such a directory is found, then use the calibration files in it - If no cal/default/ path is found, use the calibration files in cal/initial/.
+- Find the MET subdirectory name with the highest MET value less than or equal to the MET of the data to be calibrated - o E.g. if the data MET is 250, and the MET subdirectory paths are cal/100/, cal/200/, cal/300/, then directory path chosen is cal/200/. - o If such a directory is found, then use the calibration files in it - If no MET subdirectory is found, look for the cal/default/ path - o If such a directory is found, then use the calibration files in it - If no cal/default/ path is found, use the calibration files in cal/initial/